harrytang1002/Spotify-Playlist-Analyzer/README.md

 # 🎵 Spotify Playlist Analyzer

 A Python Flask web app that analyzes Spotify playlists using the Spotify Web API.
-It provides insights such as tempo, key, mood analysis, popularity scores, and more.
+It provides insights such as artist genres, artist popularity, and more.

 ## 🌐 Live Demo